Summarize this article with AI

 As progesterone levels peak just before bleeding begins — causing water retention and temporary weight gain — after a few days of bleeding, your body naturally flushes out the extra water and returns to its baseline weight.

 As your PMS cravings release you from their sweet/salty grasp, the amount of weight you lose after your period ends will usually even out to how much you gained while on it.
 And if it doesn’t, that’s okay too.
-If weight gain does worry you there are things you can do to help regulate or stop it.
+If weight gain worries you there are things you can do to help regulate or stop it.

 How to avoid period weight gain

-Exercise and eating lots of fiber, protein and fruits & veggies can help fuel your body and keep it at its normal weight.
-And when you stay hydrated, it can help regulate your body's sodium levels (which flush out the excess water weight you put on while on your period).
+Exercise and eating lots of fiber, protein and fruits and veggies can help fuel your body and keep it at its normal weight.
+And when you stay hydrated, it can help regulate your body’s sodium levels (which flush out the excess water weight you put on while on your period).

 With the sign-off from your healthcare practitioner, taking a magnesium supplement or increasing magnesium-rich foods in your diet can also help to relieve bloating and the discomfort associated with it.